MichaelWillox/Gantt/README.md

 # Interactive Gantt Chart Creator in Shiny
 ## Overview
-This Shiny app interactively creates Gantt charts.
+This [Shiny Gantt Chart Creator](https://michaelwillox.github.io/Gantt/) interactively creates Gantt charts.
 It allows users to plan projects, define tasks with start and end dates, and visualize their project's timeline in a simple, easy-to-understand graph.
 I made this app after spending far too long creating a simple Gantt chart in a spreadsheet.
 With this app, a Gantt chart and table for a project with 10 tasks can be created in about a minute.

 ## Features
 * User-Friendly Chart Creation: Initiate your project by naming it and then add tasks as required.